turnly/turnly/apps/custom-fields/tests/README.md

   </p>
 </div>

-# Custom Fields Test Suite
+# Custom Fields Test Suites

 The test suite will allow you to easily test parts of this application with dynamic data created by object mothers to reduce replication and show only cohesive attributes to the test.